 Jesus again affirms his identify as God in the Book of Revelation when He says, "I am the Alpha and the Omega, the First and the Last, the Beginning and the End."
 (Revelation 22:13).
 This statement makes it unequivocally clear that Jesus did not see Himself as just a prophet or a very wise teacher, but fully and completely as God.

 There can be no doubt that Jesus intended for His followers to believe that He was God.
 While following His moral teachings can help make you a more loving and kind person, it does not make you a Christian.
-Jesus said what He said and did what He did not so that His words and miracles would be taken on their own, but so that through them we could come to recognize Him for who He truly is.
+Jesus' words and passion, what He has done is not so that His miracles would be perceived un-heartedly, but so that through them we could come to recognize Him for who He truly is, God incarnate.

 After Jesus said this, he looked toward heaven and prayed: